On a generalization of affinoid varieties: Relations with classical analytic geometries

-In particular Stein and partially proper spaces are wide.
+In particular, Stein spaces (defined in Berkovich geometry) are wide.

-\begin{thm} There is an equivalence of categories between the category of wide $k$-analytic spaces in the sense of Berkovich and the wide $k$-dagger analytic space. \begin{proof} As above we can define a functor $\what{\cdot}: \bAn_k^\dagger \to \bAn_k$.
-It is clear that it's essential image is the category of wide Berkovich spaces and that this functor is fully faithful. \end{proof} \end{thm}
+\begin{thm} There is an equivalence of categories between the category of wide $k$-analytic spaces in the sense of Berkovich and the wide $k$-dagger analytic space. \end{thm} \begin{proof} Working locally we can define a functor $\what{\cdot}: \bAn_k^\dagger \to \bAn_k$.
+Using the same ideas of the proof of theorem \ref{thm:equiv_part_prop}, it is easy to see that the functor $\what{\cdot}$ admits a quasi-inverse when the spaces are without boundary. \end{proof}

-\begin{cor} There is an equivalence between, the category of wide paracompact strictly $k$-dagger analytic spaces and the category of partially proper quasiseparated rigid $k$-dagger spaces that have an admissible dagger affinoid covering of finite type. \begin{proof}
+\begin{cor} There is an equivalence between, the category of wide paracompact strictly $k$-dagger analytic spaces and the category of partially proper quasi-separated rigid $k$-dagger spaces that have an admissible dagger affinoid covering of finite type. \end{cor} \begin{proof} It is enough to combine the equivalence given by theorem \ref{thm:dagger_comparison} with the one given by \ref{thm:dagger_ber_to_dagger_rigid}. \end{proof}